RonFrancesca/AnalysisEssentiamodels-MTGJamendodataset/README.md

 Read the Notebook instructions to properly change directories paths and run the notebook correctly.

-All the data used in this work have been stored in Goodle Drive, so it can be mount directly from the notebook.
+All the data used in this work have been stored in Goodle Drive, so they can be mount directly from the notebook.

 ## Clone or Download the repository